mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 ALTER TABLE distributors SET WITH (REORGANIZE=true) SET DISTRIBUTED RANDOMLY;
 ```

-Physically reorder the table by column `i`:
+Set compression for a table and physically reorder the table by column `i`:

 ```
-ALTER TABLE distributors REPACK BY COLUMNS (i ASC);
+ALTER TABLE distributors
+    REPACK BY COLUMNS (i),
+    SET (compresstype=zstd, compresslevel=3);
 ```

 ### <a id="examples_modern"></a>Modern Syntax Partioning Examples